|

 Independent

-of my work on the GroundSchool software, I happen to think that the
+of our work on the GroundSchool products, we happen to think that the

-knowledge test is quite useful--I personally find that students who
+knowledge test is quite useful--We personally find that students who

 start their written / knowledge test studying early generally require